MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleAssignment.md

 ```

 ### -ParentResource
-The parent resource in the hierarchy of the resource specified using ResourceName parameter.
+Specifies the parent resource in the hierarchy of the resource specified using the *ResourceName* parameter.
-Must be used in conjunction with ResourceGroupName, ResourceType, and ResourceName parameters.
+Must be used in conjunction with *ResourceGroupName*, *ResourceType*, and *ResourceName* parameters.

 ```yaml
 Type: String